Curiositz/curiositz/README.md

 <h3>Hi! 👋 I'm Marijana.</h3>

-<p>I have a strong interest in full-stack development, with a particular focus on frontend technologies.
-I am inspired by the process of taking an idea and bringing it to life through coding, especially if it has real-world use and solves problems. </p><br/>
+<p>I have a strong interest in full-stack development, with a particular focus on frontend technologies.</p><br/>

 - 🔭 I’m currently working on [Zdrava Doza](https://zdravadoza.com/), a platform focused on common health concerns